What does it mean for your employees to adjust to the “new normal” workplace and flourish simultaneously?

 - The impacts of the pandemic on employee flourishing and workplace culture

-- Practical tips to improving employee flourishing while returning to work
+- Practical tips to improving employee flourishing while adjusting to new work environments

 Register for the Session